 For their senior design projects, engineering students at the University of St. Thomas analyze the ethical factors in accordance with the ABET criteria for student outcomes.
 These include “an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.”
 For most projects the economic- and environmental factors are straightforward.
 Engineering is all about using resources wisely.
 But when it comes to global factors, students are often at a loss.
 This is where the Responsible Minerals Initiative comes in.
 It helps companies track their supply chains for conflict minerals.
 It also helps students see how their projects affect stakeholders—not just the clients and their customers.

 The Responsible Minerals Initiative is part of responsible sourcing, which is the human-rights aspect of supply chains.
 The idea is that it’s not enough to follow ethical practices within your own business.
-It’s also important to pay attention to your supply chain to make sure that the raw materials and component parts you use are not products of exploited labor, unsafe working conditions, or other unethical practices.
+It’s also important to pay attention to your supply chain to make sure that the raw materials and component parts you use are not products of exploited labor, unsafe working conditions, environmental destruction, or other unethical practices.

 [R]esponsible suppliers are costly but adhere to strict social and environmental responsibility standards, whereas risky suppliers are less expensive but may experience responsibility violations.
 A segment of the consumer population, called socially conscious, is willing to pay a higher price for a product sourced from a responsible supplier and may not purchase in the event of a responsibility violation from a risky supplier.—Guo, Lee, and Swinney, Stanford Business School